Top Ten Ways to Prove a Good Faith Marriage for Immigration

 Thanks to Jacqueline Lentini McCullough for assistance with an earlier version of this article.

-37 responses to “Top 11 Ways to Prove a Valid Marriage for Immigration”
+37 responses to “Top Ten Ways to Prove a Good Faith Marriage for Immigration”

 1. […] The evidence will be similar to what heterosexual spouses submit.
 See Top 10 List: How to Document Your Valid Relationship for Immigration Purposes. […]